MicrosoftDocs/visualstudio-docs/docs/ide/reference/build-page-project-designer-csharp.md

 **Define DEBUG constant**

 Defines DEBUG as a symbol in all source code files in your app.
-Selecting this is equivalent to using the `/define:DEBUG` command line option.
+Selecting this is equivalent to using the `/define:DEBUG` command-line option.

 **Define TRACE constant**

 Defines TRACE as a symbol in all source code files in your app.
-Selecting this is equivalent to using the `/define:TRACE` command line option.
+Selecting this is equivalent to using the `/define:TRACE` command-line option.

 **Platform Target**